ClaraDehman/ClaraDehman.github.io/frb.md

   </p>

  <p style="text-align: justify;">
 This mechanism naturally explains the episodic nature of magnetar outbursts and provides a physical link between the internal magnetic evolution and the short-timescale phenomena observed across the electromagnetic spectrum.
-In particular, the rapid magnetic energy release and subsequent reconfiguration could act as the trigger for fast radio bursts (FRBs) associated with magnetars, connecting the long-term magnetic evolution of neutron stars to their most extreme and transient manifestations.
+In particular, the rapid magnetic energy release and subsequent reconfiguration could act as the trigger for fast radio bursts (FRBs) associated with magnetars, connecting the long-term magnetic evolution of magnetars to their most extreme and transient manifestations.
   </p>

 <!-- IMAGE floated to the right -->